 Three Thanksgiving Recipes from the Shipt Family!

 Memories are made with a shared meal at the dinner table.
-We reached out our community on social media to share their favorite Thanksgiving dish and stories.
+We reached out to our community on social media to share their favorite Thanksgiving dish and stories.
 Get ready to expand that belt buckle a couple of notches because leftovers will be limited after you try these three tasty Thanksgiving recipes from our very own shoppers and members.

 Pineapple Cheese Casserole